KatharineME/celsus/stuff/Comprehensize Analysis of Genetic Ancestry in Cancer.md

 ## Data
 - 10K individuals in dataset, 8.8K were EUR, 669 EAS, 651 were AFR, 454 were admixed, 41 were hispanic /Latin
-- 33 cancer type, 13 of which divided into subtypes
+- 33 cancer types, 13 of which divided into subtypes

 ## Notable Points
 - Tissue specific analyses had lower power